Skip to content

 Directions & Warnings

-Potential allergens present from natural oils and fragrances are listed at the end of an INCI list and are usually marked with an asterisk or listed in italic font.
+• Allergens from natural oils and fragrances appear at the end, often marked with an asterisk (*) or italicized.

 Location of Manufacturing